JurasskPark/RapidScada_v6/SharewareDrivers/Drivers/ParserTextJP/README.md

 The fifth value indicates whether the file has been modified.
 The sixth value indicates the result of file processing, where

-0 - means the file has not been processed
+0 - means the file has not been processed<br>
-1 - means the file has been processed successfully.
+1 - means the file has been processed successfully.<br>
-2 - the file was not processed due to an error.
+2 - the file was not processed due to an error.<br>

 9. After debugging the parser, logging can be disabled through the Settings - Record the result of execution (debugging).

-Video YouTube
+## Video YouTube
 https://youtu.be/t9LyHzDUzmo?si=giMWBqSsCHaqGY7n

-Video Rutube
+## Video Rutube
 https://rutube.ru/video/78239cf1a34e714c75cd883a314240bf/

-Screenshots
+## Screenshots

 ![DrvParserTextJP](https://raw.githubusercontent.com/JurasskPark/RapidScada_v6/master/SharewareDrivers/Drivers/ParserTextJP/DrvParserTextJP_001.png) ![DrvParserTextJP](https://raw.githubusercontent.com/JurasskPark/RapidScada_v6/master/SharewareDrivers/Drivers/ParserTextJP/DrvParserTextJP_002.png)
 ![DrvParserTextJP](https://raw.githubusercontent.com/JurasskPark/RapidScada_v6/master/SharewareDrivers/Drivers/ParserTextJP/DrvParserTextJP_003.png) ![DrvParserTextJP](https://raw.githubusercontent.com/JurasskPark/RapidScada_v6/master/SharewareDrivers/Drivers/ParserTextJP/DrvParserTextJP_004.png)